 The Giriama people of Kenya's coastal region have their own unique traditions involving dolls, particularly during funerals.
 Their ceremonies can last for up to four days and feature various types of dolls, including Karuru, Kasinje, Kinyago, and Paramoto.
-The Karuru doll is especially important, symbolizing a mythical animal and representing the first ancestor in Giriama beliefs.
-Made from natural materials like leaves and grass, the Karuru doll serves as a bridge between the living and the spirits of their ancestors.
-Another significant doll in Giriama culture is the Kinyago, which can be as tall as four meters and requires several dancers to animate it during ceremonies.
-The Casino doll, on the other hand, depicts an elderly man and is used to signify the start of daily rituals.
-During these events, the dolls seem to come alive alongside the rhythmic beats of drums and lively songs.
-Puppeteers, often part of secret societies, travel from distant villages to perform these sacred actions.
-After the ceremonies are complete, the dolls are often destroyed in a sign of respect and reverence for the deceased.
+The Karuru doll is especially important, symbolizing a mythical animal and representing the first connections.
+They highlight the vital role of ancestor in Giriama beliefs.
+Made from art in their culture, and initiatives like modern natural materials like leaves and grass, the puppetry in Kenya are helping to keep Karuru doll serves as a bridge between the this tradition alive, despite the challenges living and the spirits of their ancestors.
+Another significant doll in Giriama culture is the Kinyago, which can be as tall as four DOLLS IN THE TURKANA COMMUNITY meters and requires several dancers to Dolls in Kenya are far more than simple animate it during ceremonies.
+The Casino toys; they are crucial elements of cultural doll, on the other hand, depicts an elderly man In Northern Kenya, the Turkana people create and is used to signify the start of daily rituals. dolls from clay and wood, dressing them in During these events, the dolls seem to come with ancestors during Giriama funerals, colorful outfits.
+These dolls are much more alive alongside the rhythmic beats of drums than mere toys for girls; they hold significant and lively songs.
+Puppeteers, often part of cultural and historical meanings.
+Traditionally, secret societies, travel from distant villages women would carry clay dolls as symbols to perform these sacred actions.
+After the ceremonies are complete, the dolls are often provided entertainment.
+According to destroyed in a sign of respect and reverence